MENU

 Dr. Donald Mason was the founder and first Head of the Department of Chemistry and Chemical Engineering.
 To honor his legacy, the Chemical Engineering Faculty established this award in his name, presented annually to one outstanding senior, based on academic achievement, research accomplishments, and active participation in student organizations and professional and honor societies.

-Jamielyn Jarvis, Department of Biomedical and Chemical Engineering and Sciences
+Anna Grimm, Department of Chemistry and Chemical Engineering

 The John E. Miller Award